NickeManarin/odyssey-g7-scanlines/README.md

-# Samsuns Odyssey G7 - Scanlines Test
+# Samsung Odyssey G7 - Scanlines Test
 I created a minimum reproducible test for trying to find what triggers the scanlines issue with the Odyssey G7.

 https://nickemanarin.github.io/odyssey-g7-scanlines/